Upper bounds on the dimension of the global attractor of the 2D Navier-Stokes equations on the $\beta-$plane: A description of the asymptotic behavior of

 Upon combining \eqref{est:nonzonal:bounds}, \eqref{est:zetabar:bound}, and \eqref{est:zetabar:zero}, we deduce that for each $\veps$, there exists $T_*(\veps)$ such that

 In conjunction with \eqref{est:nonzonal:bounds}, we may now conclude \eqref{est:omeps:ombar}. \end{proof}

-Observe that the above result implies that we can define the limit as of $\om^\veps$ as $\veps\goesto0$ as $\om^0_*:=\bar{\om}_*$.
-However, it is not clear what the relation of $\bar{\om}_*$ is to the dynamics of the limiting infinite-rotation system.
-It is possible that the limiting system possesses a non-trivial global attractor, and that $\bar{\om}_*$ represents only one of its steady states.
+Observe that the above result implies that we can define the limit as of $\om^\veps$ as $\veps\goesto0$ as $\om^0_*:=\overline{\om}_*$.
+However, it is not clear what the relation of $\overline{\om}_*$ is to the dynamics of the limiting infinite-rotation system.
+It is possible that the limiting system possesses a non-trivial global attractor, and that $\overline{\om}_*$ represents only one of its steady states.
 This interesting issue will be reserved for a future study.
 We nevertheless can make a simple observation.
 For $\varepsilon$ sufficiently small, let $\om^\varepsilon_*$ be the unique steady state for \eqref{eq:NSE:rotatingv}, and let $\om^0_*$ be the unique steady state of \eqref{E:heat:limit}.
 We then prove the convergence result for attractors $\Acal_\varepsilon$ as $\varepsilon \rightarrow 0$ as stated below.

-\begin{Lem} Let $\om^0_*:=\bar{\om}_*$.
+\begin{Lem} Let $\om^0_*:=\overline{\om}_*$.
 Then

-In particular $\lim_{\veps\goesto0^+}\dist(\Acal_\veps,\bar{\Acal})=0$, where $\bar{\Acal}$ denotes the global attractor of \eqref{eq:heat}. \end{Lem}
+In particular $\lim_{\veps\goesto0^+}\dist(\Acal^\veps,\overline{\Acal})=0$, where $\overline{\Acal}$ denotes the global attractor of \eqref{eq:heat}. \end{Lem}

 \begin{proof} Let $\ze^\veps=\om^\veps_*-\om^0_*$.
 Then $\ze^\veps$ satisfies

 Upon taking inner product in $L^2$ with $\ze^\veps$, we obtain

 as $\varepsilon \rightarrow 0$. \end{proof}